newchuyalong/libgdx-learning/Importing-Blender-models-in-LibGDX.md

 ### Troubleshooting missing textures

 If your faces are not drawn, please check try disabling back face culling.
-Your faces may be missing because they are facing away from the camera.
+Your faces may be missing because they are facing away from the camera. `DefaultShader.defaultCullFace = 0;`

 ### Troubleshooting black textures